China senior diplomat says U.S. relations at 'new crossroads'

 But there was now an opportunity for the two sides to “open a new window of hope” and begin a new round of dialogue, he said.

+Last month, Wang said he hoped the election of Biden would allow U.S. China policy to “return to objectivity and rationality”.

+However, President-elect Biden, who will take office on Jan.
+20, has continued to criticise China for its “abuses” on trade and other issues.

-Wang urged the United States to “respect the social system and development path” chosen by China, adding that if Washington “learns lessons”, the conflicts between the two sides could be resolved.
+Wang did not mention Trump or Biden by name, but he urged the United States to “respect the social system and development path” chosen by China, adding that if Washington “learns lessons”, the conflicts between the two sides could be resolved.

 “We know some people in the United States are apprehensive about China’s rapid development, but the most sustainable leadership is to constantly move forward yourself, rather than block the development of other countries,” he said.